Birling Gap Beach

 On a hillside nearby, in the midst of a wood, there stands Lullington Church, one of the smallest in England.
 There is a mystery about this tiny flint chapel.
 It owes its diminutive size to the fact that all that is left of it is its chancel.
 No one knows how, when, or why?

 Lee Miller and Roland Penrose moved to the Sussex countryside to live at Farleys in 1949.
 For the 35 years that followed, they filled their home with a collection of contemporary art treasures and were visited by some of the key personalities of 20th century art.

 For families with young children, Drusillas Park is on the edge of Alfriston and is a must – It has a zoo, where children can even feed the penguins, and a popular theme park.
 Middle Farm, with its play barn, farm shop and farm animals for the children to meet, also provides an excellent diversion for little ones.
-For a more low-key day out, head to one of the numerous nearby beaches, and don’t forget to pop into Fusciardi’s ice cream parlour in Eastbourne for a decadent sundae on the way back.
+Knockhatch Adventure Park has indoor and outdoor play areas as well as a children’s farm.
+For a more low-key day out, head to one of the numerous nearby beaches, and don’t forget to pop into The Gelato Famoso Ice Cream Parlour on Marine Parade in Eastbourne for a decadent sundae on the way back.